fundukk/job-application-tracker/README.md

 ### 4. Set Up Google Sheets Access
 To allow the script to write to your spreadsheet, you need a Google API key.

-Go to Google Cloud Console: https://console.cloud.google.com/
+- Go to Google Cloud Console: https://console.cloud.google.com/

-Create a new project
+- Create a new project

-Enable the Google Sheets API for that project
+- Enable the Google Sheets API for that project

 ### 5. Create a Service Account
 In Google Cloud Console, on the left menu:

-Go to APIs & Services → Credentials
+- Go to APIs & Services → Credentials

-Click Create Credentials → Service Account
+- Click Create Credentials → Service Account

-Give it any name (e.g., job-tracker-bot)
+- Give it any name (e.g., job-tracker-bot)

-Click Create and Continue
+-Click Create and Continue

-You may skip roles (or choose Editor)
+-You may skip roles (or choose Editor)

 Click Done